rarepress/generative-nft/README.md

 # Learn more

 This project is powered by Rarepress, an NFT Operating System.
 Learn more about what you can do with Rarepress: https://rarepress.org

+# Troubleshoot

+- If you see some error, try updating your node.js to the latest version
+- Also try using `npm ci` instead of `npm install` to install the dependencies